aurimontem/phs/vim/exercise_1.md

 Copying and pasting multiple lines
 ----------------------------------

--   Ensure you are in 'Normal' mode, then enter 'Visual' mode by pressing `v`.
+-   Ensure you are in 'Normal' mode by pressint Esc, then enter 'Visual' mode by pressing `v`.
 -   Use normal navigation to select the text you want to copy/cut
--   `x` to cut the selected text
+-   `x` or `d` to cut the selected text
 -   `p` to paste the selected text
 -   Use the `.` operation to replay the last command.

 ```
 cut both this line